 - Large-scale chemical release

 - Large-scale external emergency (e.g. September 11, 2001)

 In addition, the following figures highlight both general and event specific monitoring and response procedures for the Binghamton University in the event of an emergency.

 Emergency response activities at the Binghamton University are directed under the authority delegated to the Incident Management Team (IMT).
-The IMT's Incident Commander will report directly to the Vice President for Administration.
-See Appendix B for full description of position roles and responsibilities.
+The IMT’s Incident Commander will report directly to the Vice President for Operations.

-The Policy Group provides direction in making strategic policy decisions for any incident that impacts the University's ability to perform its critical business functions.
-The Policy Group is chaired by the President of Binghamton University.
-(See Appendix B: Incident Command System Structure for the list of Policy Group members).
+The Policy Group provides strategic direction in making policy decisions for any incident that impacts the University’s ability to perform its critical business functions.
+The Policy Group makes policy whereas the IMT implements those policies.
+The President of Binghamton University chairs the Policy Group.

 To maintain emergency management functions and an orderly continuation of leadership in an emergency situation, the following succession of authority applies if the University President is unavailable: